 Title & Description Template

-The Title & Description Template allows you to configure your eBay listing title, subtitle, and description, so they can be populated dynamically when you create or update your listings.
+The Title & Description Template allows you to configure the mapping for your eBay listing title, subtitle, and description.

 Subtitle is an optional field that may incur an additional fee from eBay depending on your type of account.
 Most merchants choose to leave this field blank, but subtitles do improve search visibility and rank.